rdelbel/CS246/README.md

 * humans read code and look for failutres
 **Machine Testing**
 * run the program on selected inputs, check against spec
-* can't test everything * need to choose carefully
+* can't test everything: need to choose carefully

 **Black-box testing** no knoweldge of implementation